 This business actually began in the ’90s when a Wall Street guy, feeling he needed more, went into the bagel business.
 His original store is way downtown in Tribeca; this location opened in the summer of 2017.

-Well, he makes a mean and affordable everything.
+Well, he makes a good and affordable everything.

 First, Zucker’s bagels—and I’m a bagel maven—are among the best; plain, onion, poppy seed, sesame seed, a solid whole wheat with all the seeds, bits pieces and leftovers (called an ‘everything’), Zucker’s has them all.

-Second, they put together a great, old-school sandwich: creamy egg salad, pastrami, corned beef, brisket, pickles, fast service, every kind of cream cheese shmear, all the fishes you could want—the works.
+Second, they put together a great sandwich: creamy egg salad, pastrami, corned beef, brisket, pickles, every kind of cream cheese shmear, all the fishes you could want—fast service, the works.
 They’ve found their groove.
-They hustle.
 They get it.

-Third, their pastrami on a whole wheat, everything bagel (my favourite) is less than ten bucks; downtown at Katz’s is around twenty!
+Third, their pastrami on a whole wheat everything bagel (my favourite) is less than ten bucks; downtown at Katz’s it’s twenty!

 And, after 15:00, bagels are only $1 each!!

-I go there about three times a week for something or other—usually a couple of whole wheat everythings for two bucks—for that afternoon’s snack and tomorrow’s breakfast.
+I go there about three times a week for something or other—usually a couple of whole wheat everythings for two bucks—for that afternoon’s snack, maybe tomorrow’s breakfast.